Distributing Images¶

 A Tako server is a regular http server, with a particular directory layout.
 The origin uri points to a directory that contains the manifest file and the image store.

-Images can be added to the directory with tako store
+Images can be added to the directory with tako store.
+The

 most convenient way to maintain the server directory is to have a local copy